Liability regimes in the age of AI: a use-case driven analysis of the burden of proof: Use Case Selection Criteria and Descriptive Structure

 \begin{itemize} \item \textbf{Liability regimes:} the main frameworks considered are the product liability and fault-based liability regimes, based on proof of defect and fault, respectively.
-The idea, therefore, is to avoid scenarios where strict liability is directly applicable, or where it is at least compatible with product- and fault-based approaches. \item \textbf{Lack of insurance:} since the purpose is to identify situations where the victim must bear the burden of proof, it is important to avoid approaches where the damage is covered by insurance \cite{Erdelyi2021}.
-This is the case, for example, for autonomous vehicles, which will be covered by motor insurance schemes.
-This criterion is strongly related to the avoidance of strict liability, which is usually supported by insurance. \item \textbf{Victim-AI provider/user relationship:} To trigger both contractual and non-contractual civil liability mechanisms, the victim and the AI system provider or user should not have any contractual relationship.
+The idea, therefore, is to avoid scenarios where risk-based liability is directly applicable, or where it is at least compatible with product- and fault-based approaches. \item \textbf{Lack of insurance:} given that the purpose is to identify situations where the victim must bear the burden of proof, it is more effective to avoid approaches where the damage is covered by insurance \cite{Erdelyi2021}.
+That is the case, for example, for autonomous vehicles, which will be covered by motor insurance schemes.
+This criterion is mainly related to the avoidance of risk-based liability, which is usually supported by mandatory insurance. \item \textbf{Victim - AI provider/user relationship:} to avoid triggering consumer contractual law mechanisms that could prevail over liability approaches, the victim and the AI system provider or user should not have any contractual relationship.
 That is, scenarios should be based on the damage caused to third parties (e.g. bystanders).
-Therefore, non-private space and applications would be considered suitable for the use cases included. \end{itemize}
+Therefore, applications intended to be used outside of private environments would be considered suitable for the use cases included. \end{itemize}

-\subsubsection{Risk profile}
+\subsubsection{Risk Profile}

-Once the type of relationship between the victim and the provider or user of the AI system has been established, the next step is to define the risk profile, depending on the type of harm and its significance.
+Once the type of relationship between the victim and the provider or user of the AI system has been established, the next step is to define the risk profile, depending on the type of potential harm and its significance.